teresahanak/wikipedia-life-expectancy/README.md

 <a id=license a></a>
 ## Contributions and License
-This project serves as an end-to-end portfolio project, so the author is its sole contributor.
+This project serves as an end-to-end portfolio project for its author, who is its sole contributor.

 MIT License